Subaru Legacy (third generation): Europe

-Japan

-The Lancaster (as known in Japan) was released originally in September 1998 following the original release of the third-generation Legacy in May 1998.
-The Lancaster models were available originally in 2.5 L engine size with the E-4AT transmission or 5-Speed Manual.
-In May 2000, Subaru released the Lancaster 6, featuring Subaru's reborn Flat-6 engine.
-This was in production from April 2000 to May 2001 when Subaru released the facelifted Legacy models included a revised Lancaster design.
-These changes were seen on 'Outbacks' produced in Japan, US built Outbacks did not use the facelifted design released by Subaru Japan.

-The Lancaster ADA (Active Driving Assist) was introduced in September 1999.
-The system featured two CCD cameras mounted either side of the rear-view mirror.
-The system was installed on 2.5 L models with VDC and then later in 2000 on the newer Lancaster 6 VDC models.

-The ADA system featured 4 key safety components:

-While Subaru's newly marketed :ja:EyeSight (Japanese) system (essentially ADA) found in the 5th generation Legacy and Outback draws media attention for 'new advanced technology', the ADA system was actually a system developed back in the late 1990s along with the development of the 3rd Generation Legacy and is no means 'new technology' as such, but more a 'newly recognised' system for a more safety-conscious global market.

 Baja

 Subaru developed a four-door coupé utility (pickup) version of the Outback with all-wheel-drive, known as the "Subaru Baja" (pronounced ba-ha).
 Manufactured from 2002 to 2006 and marketed for the 2003 through to 2006 model years, the Baja combined the handling and passenger carrying characteristics of a traditional passenger car with the open-bed versatility, and to a lesser degree, load capacity of a pickup truck.
 Subaru marketed the Baja in the United States, Canada, and Chile.

 The unibody design borrowed heavily from the existing mechanicals, platform and sheet metal of the Outback wagon.
 Production occurred at the Subaru of Indiana Automotive, Inc. factory in Lafayette, Indiana.